Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-02.md

 ---

+# Props, State, and lifting State Lab

+The goal of this lab is to explore Props, State, and Lifting State.

 ## **Part 1: Creating a Counter Component (Props)**
 Let's create a simple **counter** that displays:
 - A **label** (passed via props)